Guest user checkout

 to mount the Element to the DOM.
 This builds a payment form with various payment methods.
 The Element should only be mounted once in a single payment flow.

-event listener to ensure the Drop-in Element is mounted.
-Use this event to prepare and load the checkout page.
+event is triggered.
+Listen this event to prepare and load the checkout page.

 Drop-in Props